How MEP Planning Impacts Commercial Kitchen Design

 Poor air balance, odor leakage, hood vibration

-Each of these mistakes originates from one root cause: late MEP integration.
-Contractors often work from 2D plans, while kitchens require full 3D coordination.
-By the time conflicts appear onsite, it’s too late.
+Each mistake usually comes from late MEP integration.
+Contractors often work from 2D drawings, while commercial kitchens demand 3D BIM coordination.
+When conflicts appear on site, correction becomes expensive and slow.

-1. BOQ Integration: Each item includes electrical load, drainage, and ventilation data.
+1. BOQ Integration – Each equipment item includes verified electrical load, drainage, and ventilation data.

-2. BIM Modeling: All trades (architectural, MEP, kitchen) work on a single digital model.
+2. BIM Modeling – Architectural, kitchen, and MEP trades work on a shared digital model.

-5. Factory-Prepared Connection Points: Turkish-built equipment arrives labeled, pre-fitted, and CE-tested for connection accuracy.
+5. Factory-Prepared Connection Points – Turkey-built equipment arrives labeled, CE-tested, and connection-ready.

-In one Kigali hotel project, early MEP coordination cut rework orders from 17 to just 3 — a $28,000 saving and a two-week earlier handover.
+In a Kigali hotel project, this approach reduced rework orders from 17 to just 3, saving $28,000 and enabling two weeks earlier handover.

 Case Study – Istanbul-to-Dubai Coordination Success